-Yet to be honest, I could have been like that, but for personal circumstances and a lifestyle which enables me to look at the world differently.
-Not cushioned by a husband, demographically similar, like-minded friends or even the extra cash which affords conventional travel.
+Yet, to be honest, I could have been like that, but for personal circumstances and a lifestyle that enables me to look at the world differently.
+Not cushioned by a husband, demographically similar, like-minded friends, or even the extra cash which affords conventional travel.
 However, once opened to different options, the mind can be incredibly inventive.
 Enter pet and house sitting.

 While I had heard horror stories from people who had tried it while they were in college or did it as a favor for a friend or acquaintance, services such as Housesitmatch.com take away much of the guesswork, from what under less carefully curated circumstances might easily fall into the category of “from hell.”

-With the right people, places and or even animals, house sitting enables travel and can lift the lid from a culture, allowing you to inhale the essence and beauty of being out of place and even time.
+With the right people, places, and or even animals, house sitting enables travel and can lift the lid on a culture, allowing you to inhale the essence and beauty of being out of place and even time.

 They were outdoor cats, which I was unused to, and Sparkle had a proclivity for bringing in mice.
 I hadn’t experienced this before (nor did I want to), since my own cats had always been inside.
 But one of the advantages of house sitting to travel is that it allows you to grow in unexpected ways.
 So I went from staying up half the night worrying about the kitties if it was raining or cold, to waking up and finding them all sleeping in the same room with me.